Powerlifting Split for Beginners

 - Cheese - fats aren't your enemy either, how much you eat is

 - Eggs - the yolk has nutritious fats

 Eating healthy doesn't mean that you have to eat lettuce and other leafy greens.
 It means you eat the proper amounts of protein, carbs, and fats.
-It means you are getting your vitamins, minerals, and exercise.
+It means you are getting all your micronutrients.

 - Hard-boiled eggs mixed with hot sauce and sour cream are wonderful.
 Boil up a dozen eggs and split them up into some breakfasts.
 They are filling, tasty, and will start your day off right.

 - Grab yourself eight ounces of milk and mix some whey protein in with it.
 Toast a piece of bread and throw a tablespoon of peanut butter on it.

 - Steak and eggs start your day off with a lot of nutritious fats and protein.
 Pack some fruit or veggies to eat on for lunch — you won't be as hungry as you think.

 - Stir fry is easy, especially when you cut up all of your meat first.
 You can weigh your meat cubes out and throw them into a nice and hot pan with a little olive oil.
 Brown the meat, add some fresh veggies and rice, and you have a quick and easy meal.

 - Baked or pan-fried fish is great.
 Salmon, tilapia, and tuna are my personal favorites.